-- Be very careful NOT to break off the drill bit in the hole you are drilling.
+- Be very careful not to... break off the drill bit inside the hole, especially when drilling with small bits.

 05 of 05

-- Grip the extractor bit firmly with clamping pliers or use a "T" Handle.
+- Grip the extractor bit firmly with a T-handle or locking pliers.

-- Place the extractor bit into the pilot hole.
+- Place the extractor bit into the pilot hole in the damaged screw.

 - Using a hammer, tap the extractor firmly into the pilot hole.

-- Now while exerting downward pressure on the extractor, turn the extractor counter-clockwise and remove the damaged screw.
+- Apply downward pressure on the extractor while turning it counterclockwise to remove the damaged screw.

-- If you still have trouble, try enlarging the pilot hole slightly and try again.
+- Enlarge the pilot hole slightly and try again.